src-d/guide/developer-community/datasets-and-models.md

 Datasets evolve over time, and it's important to have versions that can be explicitly referred to from trained models.

-### Predictor
+### Inferencers

-The last piece of the puzzle is what I call a predictor.
+The last piece of the puzzle is what I call inferencer.
-A predictor uses a model (sometimes more, sometimes no model at all) to predict the answer to a question given some input.
+An inferencer uses a model (sometimes more, sometimes no model at all) to predict the answer to a question given some input.

-For instance, given a model trained with a large dataset of the keystrokes of thousands of developers, we could write a predictor that uses that trained model to create predictions.
+For instance, given a model trained with a large dataset of the keystrokes of thousands of developers, we could write an inferencer that uses that trained model to create predictions.
-That would be a pretty decent predictor.
+That would be a pretty decent inferencer.

 But we could also use a simple function that outputs random ASCII codes, ignoring any other information available.
-This predictor would probably have a lower accuracy for the given problem.
+This inferencer would probably have a lower accuracy for the given problem.

 ## Documenting these Artifacts